efeabegha/trending-repositories/README.md

 # trending-repositories

-This is a web app that displays the trending repositories
+This is a web app that displays the trending repositories on Github